opnsense/docs/source/manual/how-tos/sslvpn_instance_s2s.rst

 ..
 Note::

-      It's a best practice to offer each user it's own certificate using the same common name as the username, although it is also possible for clients to share a certificate.
+      It is best practice to offer each user their own certificate using the same common name as the username, although it is also possible for clients to share a certificate.
 When adding a certificate from the user manager the CN is automatically set to its name.
 In this example we will only authenticate using the certificate, no additional user or password will be required.